 It’s cold and it’s deep!
 Wastwater, situated in the Wasdale Valley, is the deepest lake in England, with a depth of 258 feet or so.
 Even if swimming in summer, be prepared to feel a bit chilly.
 But, despite that - or perhaps because of, Wastwater should be on every swimmer’s bucket list for the sheer exhilaration of the cold and the perfect clarity of the water.
 If the cold water doesn’t take your breath away, the view of the screes that rise straight from the water and reach 2,000 feet up perhaps will.
 If it's within your abilities, swim to the centre of the lake to get the best of this staggering view.
 If you're not ready to swim right to the centre, you can still enjoy the amazing outlook from closer to the shore.

 You won’t see it from the surface, but rumour goes that there is a garden of gnomes at the bottom of the lake, left there by divers at the local club.

 A road runs along the northwest length of the lake and offers numerous car parks and lay-bys to park up in and prepare for your swim.

 Take a look at our cottages in Wasdale.

 7. Crummock Water

 In spring, you can also take time out from your swim to view the beautiful bluebells in the ‘secret' valley of Rannerdale.
-Local legend states that they grew from the blood spilt at a legendary battle.
-If you prefer something a little less gory, on the opposite side of the lake is Scale Force, the tallest single drop waterfall in the Lake District.
+Local legend states that they grew from the blood spilled at a legendary battle.
+If you prefer something a little less gory, on the opposite side of the lake is Scale Force, the tallest single-drop waterfall in the Lake District.